Saurabh-Mudgal/IEEE-Python_Workshop-2018/Script.md

 It's always a good idea to make your code elegant and readable.
 Explicit is better than implicit.
 Don't make your readers guess what your code does, make it obvious.
 Simple is better than complex.
 If you can make it simple, do.
 Readability counts.
 As a casual reader with a good understanding of the Python language, you should be able to understand the code with a minimal amount of effort.

 Python 3 is very close to Guido's ideal vision for python.
 This workshop will teach python 3.
-Note that there is a considerable difference between python 3 and python 2.
-Python 3 is also isn't backward compatible; which means codes written in python 3 might not be compatible with python 2.
+Note that there are considerable differences between python 3 and python 2.
+Python 3 also is not backward compatible; which means codes written in python 3 are not be compatible with python 2.

-Now, you've had a thorough introduction to programming.
-Let's proceed to some noteworthy detials of the language.
+Now that you've had a thorough introduction to programming.
+Let's proceed to some noteworthy applications of the language.

 ## Python Applications